 Missing your child won’t be easy, by keeping yourself busy and staying informed of his or her whereabouts can help you fall into a routine that makes it easier.

 Communication, Preparation & Teamwork

-If your visitation preferences have changed and you are in need of Long Island divorce lawyers who will make your case a priority, contact us at (516) 688-0088 to discuss your rights.
+Have your visitation preferences changed?
+Are you in need of a family lawyer who will make your case a priority?
+Contact us at (516) 688-0088 to discuss your rights.